1 September 2014:

 Much like make, the resultant program will only re-run tools as necessary if parameters are changed.
 The dependancy structure is implicit from the parallel program, if a tool needs to be re-run, only things that must execute after that tool also need re-running.

-This poster, presented at BA2009, gives an overview of Nesoni's capabilities.
+This poster, presented at BA2009, describes some of Nesoni's basic capabilities.

 Nesoni provides the following specific usage information when run with no parameters: